Tenex-Finance/smart-contracts/README.md

-# Velodrome
+# Tenex

-V2 contracts for Velodrome Finance, an AMM on Optimism inspired by Solidly.
+contracts for Tenex Finance, an AMM on Blast inspired by Solidly.

 See `SPECIFICATION.md` for more detail.